-What is the Phase diagram for water system?
+What is the Phase diagram for the water system?
 What is the Gibbs phase rule?

-Under normal conditions the water system is a three phase and one component system.
+Under normal conditions, the water system is a three-phase and one-component system.
 The three phases are liquid, ice and vapour.
-All these are represented by one chemical entity (H2O), hence it is one component system.
-Phase diagram for water system
+One chemical entity (H2O) represents all these, hence it is one component system.
+Phase diagram for water system.

 The three forms of water (ice, water and vapour) constitute the following equilibrium :

 1. Single-phase equilibrium:

 (a) Solid (ice): represented by area BOC.